MetaSolutionsAB/entrystore.js/README.md

 ## Loading an entry - complete walk through
 What follows is a complete example for loading an existing entry from an EntryStore repository.
-First we need to load the Entrystore.js library, i.e.:
+First we need to load the Entrystore.js library in our application, i.e.:

-      <script src="../dist/all.js"></script>
+      <script src="../dist/entrystore.js"></script>

-Second we need to load the part of the API we need, as the EntryStore.js uses the AMD approach you use the require method for this:

-      require(['store/EntryStore'], function(EntryStore) {
-          //Some code using the EntryStore class from the API.
-      });

-Third, we need to initialize the EntryStore API using a repository URL:
+Then, we need to initialize the EntryStore API using a repository URL:

     // Specify the repository URL.
     var es = new EntryStore("http://localhost:8080/store");